• Products

 Displaying a count of issues

-You can choose to display the number of issues returned by your search, rather than a table of issues.
+You can choose to display the number of issues returned by your search, rather than a list of issues.
 The Jira Issues macro will display a count of issues, linked to the search in your Jira application.

 To display an issue count: